 Names and identifying details have been changed to protect client privacy.
 Published with written consent.

-Fourteen months after his wife Diane passed away from pancreatic cancer, Michael was still setting two plates at dinner.
+Fourteen months after his wife passed away from pancreatic cancer, Michael was still setting two plates at dinner.
 He had not opened her closet, answered her sister's calls, or returned to the community garden they'd tended together for a decade.
 At 67, recently retired from his job as a high school history teacher and the father of two adult children, he described himself to the intake coordinator as "functioning, but hollow."

 The Presenting Concern